 J&K: Three terrorist killed as encounter underway at Nagrota toll plaza

-Kashmir, Jan 31: Three terrorist has been killed in an encounter after a group of three-four terrorists travelling in a truck, opened fire at a joint Jammu and Kashmir Police (JKP)-Central Reserve Police Force (CRPF) toll in Nagrota area in the union territory of Jammu and Kashmir in the wee hours on Friday.
+Kashmir, Jan 31: Three terrorists have been killed in an encounter after a group of three-four terrorists travelling in a truck, opened fire at a joint Jammu and Kashmir Police (JKP)-Central Reserve Police Force (CRPF) toll in Nagrota area in the union territory of Jammu and Kashmir in the wee hours on Friday.

 One of the militants was killed in the ensuing gunfight while the rest managed to escape to the adjacent forest area.
 These terrorists were a newly infiltrated group and were on their way to Srinagar.
 It is suspected that they infiltrated from Kathua, Hiranagar border.

 Investigation is on, Jammu and Kashmir Director General of Police (DGP) Dilbagh Singh said.

 The firing took place around 5 am when the police team stopped a Srinagar-bound truck for checking near the toll plaza in the Ban area of Nagrota, the officials said.